Mémorial Day 2023

 Visit of La Fière guided by Eric LABOURDETTE (President of the US Normandy association)

-A new logo following the work of Romain
+A new logo designed by Romain

-The book "Nuts!!" still available in our store
+Vincent J. Speranza's biography, "Nuts!", still available in our store

 Cérémonie au Cimetière Normandy de Colleville/Mer.